-Your audio should now sound much better.
+Your podcast should now sound much better.
 Tap ‘File > Export Audio’ and choose a file type.
 If you’re planning to edit it again later, or use it as a soundtrack for a video, it’s best to save it in WAV format to keep the quality as high as possible (as we did before).

 If you've finished editing the podcast and you’re ready to share it with others, save it in MP3 or WMA format.
 These lossy formats provide a good balance of audio quality and file size, and are supported by almost all media players.